By Suma Varughese

 Nor do I think there was a time of original purity from which religions have fallen.
-Rather, I believe that throughout time and across all civilisations there have been, and continue to be, individuals who discover Perennial Wisdom: the realisation that 1) all things are manifestings of God (Brahman, Allah, Mother, Ground of Being); 2) human beings have the innate capacity to know themselves and all beings as manifestings of God; 3) living from this knowing is intrinsically just and compassionate; and 4) realising God and embodying godliness is the highest calling of human life.
+Rather, I believe that throughout time and across all civilizations there have been, and continue to be, individuals who discover Perennial Wisdom: the realisation that 1) all things are manifesting of God (Brahman, Allah, Mother, Ground of Being); 2) human beings have the innate capacity to know themselves and all beings as manifesting of God; 3) living from this knowledge is intrinsically just and compassionate; and 4) realizing God and embodying godliness is the highest calling of human life.

 How did you get initiated into the Ramakrishna Mission?

 I have been a student of Advaita Vedanta for a half-century.
 For the past 15 years or so my primary teacher has been Swami Atmarupananda.
 After many years of study with him, I asked to become a devotee.
 He brought my request to his guru, Swami Swahananda, who initiated me in a deeply moving ceremony made all the more poignant because Swami Swahananda was very ill (he would die shortly after).